 - The man is running for physical exercise.

 - The woman cooks good food.

-2. The article ‘the’ is placed before a noun which has been mentioned for the second time.
+2. The article ‘the’ is placed before a noun that has been mentioned for the second time.
 For example:

 - I see a tea garden.
-The garden looks awesome.
+The garden looks fantastic.

 - She made a new recipe.
 The recipe becomes more famous.

 3. The article ‘the’ is placed before a singular noun that denotes a whole class.
 For example:

 - The lion is the king of all animals.